Polish, Perfection, and Pizzazz: Elevate Your Corvette’s Appearance with These Car Detailing Tips!

 How to clean your dashboard console:

-Protectants won’t harm the dashboards and best of all they provide shine and UV protection to help extend the life of the surface.
+Protectants won’t harm the dashboards, and best of all, they provide shine and UV protection to help extend the life of the surface.
 You can use a cotton swab to get into tight spaces such as air vents.

-How to clean leather doorjambs and panels?
+How do you clean leather doorjambs and panels?

 Leather doorjamb panels would be cleaned and conditioned with a special leather cleaner and protection.
-You can use a toothbrush to clean around the door handles, pulls and window cranks followed by a layer of leather protection.
+You can use a toothbrush to clean around the door handles, pulls, and window cranks, followed by a layer of leather protection.

-Car Detailing Tips For The Perfect Competition Corvette: How to clean your leather seats in your car.
+Get Ready to Turn Heads: Car Detailing Tips For The Perfect Competition Corvette: How to clean your leather seats in your car.

 If you haven’t already done so, vacuum out your Corvette.
 You can do the trunk at the same time.
-After it’s clean of loose dirt you are ready to clean the leather.
+After it’s clean of loose dirt, you are ready to clean the leather.
 Make sure you get all the dust and dirt out of the crevices.

 Leather is one of those materials that can be easy to damage if you’re not careful, so it’s important to know how to care for it properly.
 Here are some tips from professional detailers on the best way to care for leather seats.